nus-cs2113-AY2122S2/tp/docs/UserGuide.md

 ### Modify an income: `update`

-Modifies an income in your income list by specifying its index.
+Modifies an income in your income list at the specified index.
 Use the `list /i` command to view the current indexes of your income entries.

 #### Format: `update /i [INDEX] /a [NEW_AMOUNT] /c [NEW_CATEGORY]`